astronomer/docs/astro/secrets-backend/hashicorp-vault.md

 To do this, you will:
 - Create an AppRole in Vault which grants Astro minimal required permissions.
-- Write a test Airflow variable or connection as a secret to your Vault server.
+- Write a test Apache Airflow® variable or connection as a secret to your Vault server.
 - Configure your Astro project to pull the secret from Vault.
 - Test the backend in a local environment.
 - Deploy your changes to Astro.